FarronF/limerick-council-meetings/meetings/2018/01/22-Full Meeting of Limerick City and County Council/Minutes Special Meeting - Full Meeting of Limerick City and County Council - 8 January 2018.md

  While in favour of the by-pass, Members stated that they would not support any

-proposal which could result in a loss of jobs.--- **3**
+proposal which could result in a loss of jobs.
+---
+**3**

  The importance of the Fitzgerald’s Woodlands House Hotel to the local area was